undefinedlabs/scope-docs/docs/swift-manual-testing.md

 The Scope Swift agent allows you to perform manual tests on your application that will be recorded for later troubleshooting in Scope.
 You can either run your application from Xcode in your simulator or device, or distribute a build to your testers with the functionality built-in.

-The results will appear in your **Local Development** area in Scope
+The results will appear in your **Local Development** section in Scope

 ## Installation